urbit/docs/userspace/tudumvc/earth-to-mars-comms.md

     * Additional information [here](@/docs/userspace/tudumvc/breakout-lessons/more-on-JSON-parsing.md).
 * Generally understand `airlock` subscriptions and how data is passed using a card along a `path`.

-In the next and final part of this guide, you'll learn how to add features to `%tudumvc` to allow networked task-management between urbits, now that our data is stored in Urbit.
+In the next and final part of this tutorial, we'll discuss how to add features to `%tudumvc` to allow networked task-management between urbits, now that all the data is stored in Urbit.